MBODM/SimpleLocalization/README.md

 - `var cultureInfo = new CultureInfo("en-US");`
 - `CultureInfo.DefaultThreadCurrentCulture = cultureInfo;`
 - `CultureInfo.DefaultThreadCurrentUICulture = cultureInfo;`
-- Now all your text changes, using the *".en.resx"* file values.
+- Now all your text changes, using the values form *".en.resx"* file.

 ### Additional information:
 The behaviour of "returning the key himself" is a concept of ASP.NET Core localization, allowing you to directly use default messages as keys, while developing.
 Later you can translate them into different languages.
 We used keys like *"MessageText1"* here, for better documentation.
 But consider a key like *"Thank you for using our products."*.
 This text will be served as default, and can be used later, as key in your *".resx"* files, for other languages.